-The following information may be useful for those attending the 2019 Field Day at the Clearwater Fire training Center, especially if this is your first Field Day.
+The following information may be useful for those attending a radio at the Clearwater Fire training Center, especially if this is your event.

-As you may be aware, the radio room is inside, but setup will of course be outside for antenna work.
+As you may be aware, we will be working inside and outside throughout the day.
 You may want to bring a change of clothes/shirt, etc. The facility has showers and locker rooms if you so desire but you may want to bring your own towel/toiletries.
 Setup starts at 8:00 AM Saturday morning.
 We will have coffee and doughnuts available.
 We will be eating inside too in another adjacent classroom.
 If you would like to stay overnight, we have a room dedicated to sleeping.
-For your comnfort, please bring a cot or sleeping bag.
+For your comfort, please bring a cot or sleeping bag.
 Note the room gets cold with the AC so plan accordingly.

 PLEASE BRING HEADPHONES.
 Many of us use boom microphones and we do not share headset microphones for hygienic reasons.
 All operators will be using headphones for sound even if you are using a desk or hand microphone.
 As we are operating 3 radios in one big room, we cannot use the speakers (unless we are demonstrating the radios to a group of people).
 If you do not have a set of communication headphones, at least bring earbuds.
 We have adapters for both 1/8” and 1/4” headphones to match the radios but please bring something as we will NOT share headphones.
 Also note if you have a Heil headset, we have adapters to connect to the radios.
 For RadioSport users, we have the interface cables to the Elecraft K3.
 Just check on site if you need bias on the mic element or not.